crossplane/crossplane/design/design-doc-smaller-providers.md

 * Make it possible to filter unnecessary CRDs by configuring a provider.
 * Break the biggest providers up into smaller, service-scoped providers.
 * Load CRDs into the API server lazily, on-demand.

+## Goals

+The goal of this proposal is to eliminate _or significantly defer_ the performance issues that arise when installing too many CRDs.
+By "deferring" performance issues, I mean buying time for the Kubernetes ecosystem to improve its performance under CRD load.

+## Non-goals

+The goal is not that no Crossplane deployment _ever_ crosses the ~500 CRD mark.
+Instead, that should be a rare edge case until the vast majority of Kubernetes deployments can handle it without issue.

+This proposal _does not_ intend to address any security concerns related to unused CRDs being present in a Crossplane deployment.
+At this time the significance of these security concerns is not well understood.
+It's also unclear how many community members are concerned, relative to the overwhelming concern about performance.

+At the present time I do not believe installing a CRD (and controller) that you don't intend to use poses a significant risk.
+At least two layers of security prevent anyone using the Crossplane Managed Resources (MRs) these CRDs define - Kubernetes RBAC in front of the API call, and cloud IAM permissions behind it.

 ## Proposal